Austin J. Tobin Plaza: Design and location

 At the center of the plaza was The Sphere, and rows of benches were arranged in a circular pattern around the sculpture.
 The plaza was made of smooth marble and granite.
 The plaza was landscaped, and flowerbeds located near the benches were changed out seasonally.
+Muzak was regularly played throughout the plaza, being added in 1998 and piped under the overhangs of Buildings 4 & 5.
 A total of 37 staircases led up to the plaza, and a staircase that led up to the plaza from Vesey Street was used to get to the plaza from 7 World Trade Center.

 Bird's-eye view of the World Trade Center site plan.
 The plaza covered a majority of the complex.

 Another building, designed by architectural firm Walker & Gillette, was to be built on the eastern edge of the plaza, but was later cancelled due to sizing issues.
 Director Gary Beck called the plaza a "naturally perfect performing site" and "accidentally one of the best in America".
 Author Virginia Dajani also gave remarks on the plaza, stating that it was "considerably larger than the Piazza San Marco in Venice and infinitely less memorable".

 The plaza was surrounded by all seven buildings of the World Trade Center Complex.
 1 World Trade Center was located on the west-facing side of the plaza adjacent to West Street and 2 World Trade Center was located on the south side of the plaza.
 Marriott World Trade Center (also known as 3 World Trade Center) was located on the southwestern corner of the plaza in between the towers.

 4 World Trade Center, adjacent to the South Tower, was positioned on the southeastern edge of the plaza bounded by Liberty and Church streets.
 5 World Trade Center was located directly opposite of 4, bounded by Church and Vesey Street, and 6 World Trade Center was located on the northwestern edge of the plaza bounded by Vesey Street.

 7 World Trade Center was located on an adjacent street, and was connected to the plaza via the Vesey Street stairs.
 The World Financial Center (now known as Brookfield Place) was also adjacent to the plaza's west side.
 The Millennium Downtown New York Hotel, located on the corner of Fulton Street across the street from the eastern edge of the plaza, was heavily damaged in the September 11 attacks.